codingbbq/codingbbq.github.io/_posts/2019-04-30-Think-Python-By-Allen-Downey.markdown

 #### Keyboard Input

-In python 3, we can use the input methond to accept inputs from user
+In python 3, we can use the input method to accept inputs from user

 ```python